 Generally, most states’ applications have a form that must be completed by the institution (Walden) that verifies you completed a state-approved teacher preparation program.
 This is often referred to as the Institutional Recommendation (IR) form, or can be called a program completion form, college verification form, etc. The completed IR form and official transcripts are often all you need from Walden.

 Candidates should check their state website to determine if their state offers licensure in a comparable area.
-Walden offers programs for initial licensure in Early Childhood Education and Special Education (cross-categorical/generalist), as well as reading endorsement, and principal preparation programs.
-While every state offers principal licensure, not all states offer early childhood education and reading.
+Walden offers programs for initial licensure in Elementary Education and Special Education (cross-categorical/generalist), as well as reading endorsement, and principal preparation programs.
+While every state offers principal licensure, not all states offer reading.
 In addition, special education licensure may be offered only as an endorsement (not at the initial level) or only in specific categories.
 Walden enrollment advisors can assist in helping you identify your area.

 Contact your Walden enrollment advisor or an academic advisor at 1-866-492-5336.
 He or she can answer your questions or connect you with a licensing specialist.